phylum-dev/phylum-ci/docs/integrations/azure_pipelines.md

           PHYLUM_API_KEY: $(PHYLUM_TOKEN)

           # NOTE: These are examples.
 Only one `AZURE_TOKEN` entry line is expected, and only
-          #       when the build repository is hosted in Azure Repos Git with PR triggers enabled.
+          #       when the build repository is hosted in Azure Repos Git with PR triggers
+          #       and comment generation enabled.
           #
           # Use the `System.AccessToken` provided automatically at the start of each pipeline build.
           # This value does not have to be set as a secret variable since it is provided by default.